influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/examples/anomaly_detection.md

 ```

 Notice that we have called `tTest` three times.
-This means that Kapacitor will spawn three different python processes and pass the respective init option to each one.
+This means that
+Kapacitor will spawn three different Python processes and pass the
+respective init option to each one.

-Save this script as `/tmp/kapacitor_udf/print_temps.tick` and define the Kapacitor task.
+Save this script as `/tmp/kapacitor_udf/print_temps.tick` and define
+the Kapacitor task:

 ```sh
 kapacitor define -name print_temps -type stream -dbrp printer.default -tick print_temps.tick
 ```

-### Generating test data
+### Generating Test Data

-To simulate our printer for testing we will write a simple python script to generate temperatures.
+To simulate our printer for testing, we will write a simple Python
-This script generates random temperatures that are normally distributed around a target temperature.
+script to generate temperatures.
+This script generates random
+temperatures that are normally distributed around a target
-Then at specified times the variation and offset of the temperatures changes, creating an anomaly.
+temperature.
+At specified times, the variation and offset of the
+temperatures changes, creating an anomaly.

-Don't worry too much about the details here.
+> Don't worry too much about the details here.
+It would be much better
-It would be much better to use real data for testing our TICKscript and UDF but this will have to do.
+to use real data for testing our TICKscript and UDF, but this is
+faster (and much cheaper than a 3D printer).

 ```python
 #!/usr/bin/python2